Henriqueperoni/MS4-Read-More-For-Less/README.md

 - Plans to subscribe through an ecommerce system.
 - Intuitive and responsive Navigation menu.
 - Login and Register Page with form.
-- Profile page with plan Current Plan, Default Delivery Information and the reviews the user created.
+- Profile page with plan Current Plan, Default Information and the Reviews the user created.
 - Book Club, where the user can create, edit, update and delete reviews.
 Also, the user can interact by comments do other users.
 - Search functionality in the Book Club.
 - Cart page to vizualize order.
 - Checkout page.
 - Order confirmation email.
 - Checkout success page.
-- Contact page the sends a email notying the admin about a new query.
+- Contact page.
 - Footer with social links.

 ### Features to consider implementing in the future